top of page

 >> Convergence: The International Journal of Research into New Media Technologies.

-To view all the generated faces that were automatically sent to the project's Twitter account, click "Bio-Pixels" account.
+To view all the generated faces that were automatically sent to the project's Twitter account, click on the "Bio-Pixels" account.

 Biological Mirror is a stem cell-based interactive generative cellular automaton visualization made interactive through a range of inputs.
 The interface explains how the borders between the digital and biological realms of genes are dissolving, and therefore, our understanding of reality as a concept faces uncertainty.
 One of the main contributions emphasized by this interface is that exhibition visitors and remote social media (Twitter) users cooperate in manipulating emerging visualizations, reflecting the vanishing borders between the physical and virtual worlds.